JhoanDev/ListaTelefonicaHash/README.md

 To store into table, this program uses double hashing and linear probing to avoid hash collisions.

+The arguments (datas) in the hash table are binary numbers.
+This means that one input will be converted to binary number and then inserted in a specific position of the hash table.
+This program uses user's e-mail as input.

+The linear probing method avoids hash collisions.
+If data is inserted into an unavailable position, the position is then incremented.
+If this new position is free, the data is stored in the hash table.
+Otherwise, this process will be repeated until a free position is found.

 ## Summary
 - [Features](#features)
 - [Double hashing code](#double-hashing-code)